The Ultimate Guide to Aspirin Dosage for Dogs: What You Need to Know

 Aspirin should also not be given in combination with other NSAIDs or cortisone medications as it can lead to serious side effects.
 So always tell your vet what other medication your dog is on when they are prescribing aspirin dosage for dogs.

 Remember to always give aspirin with food to avoid any stomach upset.
-Similar to other medications, you can try giving aspirin to your pooch by putting the pill on his/her tongue and then slowly patting your dog’s throat to encourage them to swallow the pill.
-But if your dog doesnt like having pills in this way, you can try mixing it with their daily food.
-Or, you can try giving it to them by wrapping it inside meat or cheese or covering it with peanut butter.
+Like other medications, you can try giving aspirin to your pooch by putting the pill on his/her tongue and then slowly patting your dog’s throat to encourage them to swallow it.

 Aspirin dosage chart for dogs